-(c) The board shall implement, or contract with a private organization to implement, a commercially viable, cost effective, and parent-friendly system for payment for services from Hope
+20 (c) (d) The board shall implement, or contract with a private organization to implement, 21 after undergoing the Purchasing Division's competitive bid process, a commercially viable, cost effective, and parent-friendly system for payment for services from Hope Scholarship accounts to participating schools or education service providers, including, but not limited to, the use of debit cards or other electronic or online fund transfers: Provided, That a Hope Scholarship account may not be reduced for debit card or electronic payment fees.

-Scholarship accounts to participating schools or education service providers, including, but not limited to, the use of debit cards or other electronic or online fund transfers: Provided, That a Hope Scholarship account may not be reduced for debit card or electronic payment fees.
+(d) (e) The board shall also seek to implement a commercially viable, cost-effective, and parent-friendly system for publicly rating, reviewing, and sharing information about participating schools and education service providers, ideally as part of the same system that facilitates the electronic or online funds transfers so as to create a one-stop-shop for parents and Hope Scholarship students.

-(d) The board shall also seek to implement a commercially viable, cost-effective, and parent-friendly system for publicly rating, reviewing, and sharing information about participating schools and education service providers, ideally as part of the same system that facilitates the electronic or online funds transfers so as to create a one-stop-shop for parents and Hope Scholarship students.
+31 (e) (f) If an education service provider requires partial payment of tuition or fees prior to the 32 start of the academic year to reserve space for a Hope Scholarship student admitted to the 33 education service provider, such partial payment may be paid prior to the start of the school year in 34 which the Hope Scholarship is awarded, and deducted in an equitable manner from subsequent 35 Hope Scholarship deposits to ensure adequate funds remain available throughout the school 36 year; but if a Hope Scholarship student decides not to use the education service provider, the 37 partial reservation payment must be returned to the board by such education service provider and 38 credited to the student's Hope Scholarship account.

-27 (e) If an education service provider requires partial payment of tuition or fees prior to the 28 start of the academic year to reserve space for a Hope Scholarship student admitted to the education service provider, such partial payment may be paid prior to the start of the school year 29 in which the Hope Scholarship is awarded, and deducted in an equitable manner from subsequent 30 Hope Scholarship deposits to ensure adequate funds remain available throughout the school 31 year; but if a Hope Scholarship student decides not to use the education service provider, the 32 33 partial reservation payment must be returned to the board by such education service provider and credited to the student's Hope Scholarship account.
-34
+39 (f) (g) The board may accept gifts and grants from any source to cover administrative 40 costs, to inform the public about the Hope Scholarship Program, or to provide additional funding 41 for Hope Scholarship Accounts.

-(f) The board may accept gifts and grants from any source to cover administrative costs, to inform the public about the Hope Scholarship Program, or to provide additional funding for Hope Scholarship Accounts.
+42 (g) (h) The board may propose legislative rules for legislative approval pursuant to 43 §29A-3-1 et seq. of this code, including emergency rules, if necessary, to meet timelines set forth 44 in this article, that are not inconsistent with this article and that are necessary for the administration 45 of this article, including:

-(g) The board may propose legislative rules for legislative approval pursuant to §29A-3-1 et seq. of this code, including emergency rules, if necessary, to meet timelines set forth in this article, that are not inconsistent with this article and that are necessary for the administration of this article, including:
+46 (1) Establishing or contracting for the establishment of a fraud reporting system;

-42 (1) Establishing or contracting for the establishment of a fraud reporting system;
+47 (2) Policies that require a surety bond for education service providers receiving more than

-43 (2) Policies that require a surety bond for education service providers receiving more than \$100,000 in Hope Scholarship funds;
+48 \$100,000 in Hope Scholarship funds;

-(3) Procedures for refunding payments from education service providers back to Hope Scholarship accounts; and
+49 (3) Procedures for refunding payments from education service providers back to Hope 50 Scholarship accounts; and

-47 (4) Procedures for entering into reciprocal agreements with other state education savings 48 account agencies or entities, whether public or private, to recognize and allow education service 49 providers approved in other states to receive payments from Hope Scholarship accounts under 50 this article.
+(4) Procedures for entering into reciprocal agreements with other state education savings account agencies or entities, whether public or private, to recognize and allow education service providers approved in other states to receive payments from Hope Scholarship accounts under this article.

-(h) The rules or policies adopted by the board should avoid excessive bureaucracy and overly prescriptive mandates and instead shall focus on encouraging participation in the program and encouraging education service providers to provide parents and Hope Scholarship students with a broad array of educational options.
+(h) (i) The rules or policies adopted by the board should avoid excessive bureaucracy and overly prescriptive mandates and instead shall focus on encouraging participation in the program and encouraging education service providers to provide parents and Hope Scholarship students with a broad array of educational options.